Author: Linda Granfield

 At some point before enlisting in the Canadian Expeditionary Force in 1914, Sam Robinson worked at the Deloro Smelting & Refining Co., Ltd. in Deloro, Ontario, near Marmora.
 The company began in 1908 and produced silver, cobalt oxide, and arsenic.
 Paint and glass manufacturers used the arsenic to make their products.
 The various plants were built along the Moira River and there was a street of small homes for refinery employees.55

 That said, however, there is an interesting addition to one of Sam's military record cards.
-In red ink, with the date March 3, 1916, there is "Also Notify (Miss) M. S. Robertson (RNS), 118 Gilmour St, Ottawa, Can."
+In red ink, with the date March 3rd, 1916, there is, "Also Notify (Miss) M. S. Robertson (RNS), 118 Gilmour Street, Ottawa, Can."
 Were they an engaged couple at that time?
-After their marriage in 1918, red ink on an applied sticker names her as "Mrs. Muriel S. Robinson (Wife)" at an address partially covered by yet another sticker.
-Their first address after marriage appears to have been a house called "Winter Villa" in Stonehouse, Plymouth; it was listed as Muriel's current address at the time of her marriage.
+After their marriage in 1918, red ink on an applied sticker names her as, "Mrs. Muriel S. Robinson (Wife)," at an address partially covered by yet another sticker.
+Their first address after marriage appears to have been a house called 'Winter Villa' in Stonehouse, Plymouth; it was listed as Muriel's current address at the time of her marriage.
 A later move along the coast, to Hythe, put Muriel about four miles from Folkestone, the port from which soldiers went to France or came back to England.
 Being in Hythe meant Muriel and Sam had a better chance of seeing one another when he was on leave.

 The gambit worked and Muriel toured the house, noting the apartments then inside and the missing front veranda.
 A reporter from The Centretown News interviewed Muriel about Frank Street at the turn of the century.
 She recalled livery stables, orchards, the lack of cars and buses, and her father riding his bicycle to his dental office.72 Her memories of Elgin Street School and Ottawa Collegiate Institute did not include any mention of fellow student Lex Helmer.